Dieter Roth: Dieter Roth Academy

 The Dieter Roth Academy was founded in May 2000 by fifteen close friends and colleagues of Dieter Roth.
-It now includes many times that number.
-In his later years, Dieter Roth spoke of his typically innovative idea of an academy an institution unbound to any one place or building or curriculum.
-As a passionate traveller, he realised that the best experience a young artist can have is travelling and encountering new people and situations.
-Consequently the Dieter Roth Academy lives there where its members live and work on several continents.
+In his later years, Dieter Roth spoke of his typically innovative idea of an academy unbound to any one place, building, or curriculum.
+As a traveler, he realized that the best experience a young artist can have is travelling and encountering new people and situations.
+Consequently, the Dieter Roth Academy exists where its members live and work on several continents.
 And is always on the move, having convened now in at least eight countries.

 The initial aim was to respond to Roth's legacy by continuing activities he was involved in or planned during his last years, not least a "Roth Show/Road Show" featuring art and activities by him and his friends at various venues.
 As well as initiating new projects that tally with Dieter's plans and thoughts, and providing a forum for his ideas.
 It meets several times a year in different countries for conferences and discussions, often accompanied by an exhibition of works by the members, friends and students.
 This has resulted in a number of publications, and an intensification of communications between the members that produces additional projects in line with the DRA ethos.
 Almost every meeting ends up with stories about Dieter Roth, amusing anecdotes that are also touchstones for future actions.
 Quite possibly the stories are one of the most important legacies we have.
 The forum is here to tell stories, to examine the ideas we have received from Dieter's words and practice, and marvel at the changes the Academy undergoes as it acts on its legacy, very much like a Dieter Roth artwork.
 In short, the Academy is here to promote and develop the artistic and above all human insights he gave us all.
 Previous meetings have been in: